billhails/CEKF/docs/PRINT.md

 `"abc"` because that's the short form for lists of chars.
 Instead we get `#[1, 'a', #[1, 'b', #[1, 'c', #[0]]]]`

-There is existing code in the type-checker that adds a type-annotation to print statements, in the hope that it could later on be used to guide printing.
-This was a mistake and needs to be rolled back.

 There are two problems here:

-1. in a polymorphic context the type-checker can only provide partial information to the print statement
+1. in a polymorphic context the type-checker can only provide partial information to the print statement.
-2. the PRINT bytecode op has no access to that type information.
+2. the PRINT bytecode op has no access to that type information in any case.

 I can't think of any way to solve the first problem without passing around run-time type information, which is a bad case of the tail wagging the